reiryuki/HEX-Editor-Magisk-Module/README.md

 # HEX Editor Magisk Module

 ## Descriptions
-- Bypass security restrictions of HEX Editor app, so we don't need to turn our device to Permissive state to access all storages.
+- Bypasses security restrictions of HEX Editor app, so we don't need to turn our device to Permissive state to access all of directories.
 - What's this app?
 Tap here: https://play.google.com/store/apps/details?id=com.myprog.hexedit.
 Tap the "About this app" there.

 ## Requirements
-- Android 4.3 until 12
+- Android 4.3 and up
 - Magisk installed

 ## Installation Guide